Embracing Upcycling: Transforming Waste into Fashionable Future

 4. Denim Tote Bag

-Turn old jeans into a sturdy tote bag.
+Transform old jeans into a sturdy tote bag.
 Use the legs as straps and the seat for the body of the bag.

 5. Sock Puppets or Dog Toys